Change how Elasticsearch runs by providing your own user settings. User settings are appended to the

 elasticsearch.yml configuration file for your cluster and provide custom configuration options.
 Elastic Cloud Enterprise supports many of the user settings for the version of Elasticsearch that your cluster is running.

 Some settings that could break your cluster if set incorrectly are blacklisted, such as certain zen discovery and security settings.
-For examples of a few of the settings that are generally safe in cloud environments, see Additional Examples of Supported User Settings and User Settings that can be enabled on our Elastic Cloud hosted offering.
+For examples of a few of the settings that are generally safe in cloud environments, see Additional Examples of Supported User Settings and Editing Your User Settings that can be enabled on our Elastic Cloud hosted offering.

 To add user settings:

 - Log into the Cloud UI.

 - Click on a cluster name from the Clusters panel and click Manage.

 - In the User Settings section, update the user settings.

 - Click Save changes.